lajax/yii2-translate-manager/README.md

         'phpTranslators' => ['::t'],    // list of the php function for translating messages.
         'jsTranslators' => ['lajax.t'], // list of the js function for translating messages.
         'patterns' => ['*.js', '*.php'],// list of file extensions that contain language elements.
-        'ignoredCategories' => ['yii'], // these categories won’t be included in the language database.
+        'ignoredCategories' => ['yii'], // these categories won't be included in the language database.
         'ignoredItems' => ['config'],   // these files will not be processed.
         'scanTimeLimit' => null,        // increase to prevent "Maximum execution time" errors, if null the default max_execution_time will be used
         'searchEmptyCommand' => '!',    // the search string to enter in the 'Translation' search field to find not yet translated items, set to null to disable this feature